-The Vice President for Student Affairs in cooperation with the Wilson Police Department, Barton College District will be responsible for conducting a needs review based on the following safety/security surveys:
+The Vice President for Student Engagement, in cooperation with the Wilson Police Department, Barton College District, will be responsible for conducting a needs review based on the following safety/ security surveys:

-- Monthly telephone / campus lighting inspections noted in section (a). - Monthly student interviews/Note The Vice President for Student Affairs and the Campus Police Supervising Sergeant schedule monthly sessions open to all students with the specific purpose of meeting with students regarding campus safety and security.
-These sessions typically take place at lunch or dinner in the Hamlin Student Center Dining Hall.
-Monthly sessions are documented in the Office of the Vice President for Student Affairs as part of the annual Student Affairs evaluation/ program review.

-• The Vice President for Student Affairs will be responsible for conducting needs review based on a documented security survey conducted once every three years.
+- Monthly telephone / campus lighting inspections noted in section (a). - Monthly student interviews /Note The Vice President for Student Engagement and the Campus Police Supervising Sergeant schedule monthly sessions open to all students with the specific purpose of meeting with students regarding campus safety and security.
+These sessions typically take place at lunch or dinner in the Hamlin Culinary Center.
+Monthly sessions are documented in the Office of Student Engagement as part of the annual Student Engagement evaluation /program review. - The Vice President for Student Engagement will be responsible for conducting a needs review based on a documented security survey conducted once every three years.